 The Best Running Shoes for Men Review

 What is the best running shoe for road running?
-We selected ten top ranked men's road running footwear on the market and subjected them to head-to-head evaluation.
-Following in the footsteps of Olympic medalists through the high altitude roads in Mammoth Lakes, California, to the scenic river paths in Bend, Oregon, these kicks have seen it all.
-From perfect conditions to wintry wet ones, each pair was put through rigorous testing.
-In this review we analyze each model on six fundamental levels to rate each version for what it has to offer: weight, responsiveness, durability, landing comfort, upper comfort, and breathability.
+We selected 11 top-ranked men's road running footwear on the market and subjected them to head-to-head evaluation.
+We spent months logging dozens of miles all across the beautiful state of Virginia, from the mountain roads to the sandy Virginia Beach.
+From perfect sunny conditions to cool, wet ones, each pair was put through our rigorous testing regimen.
+We analyze each model on six fundamental levels to rate each version for what it has to offer: weight, responsiveness, durability, landing comfort, upper comfort, and breathability.
 There is only one way to decide which road shoe reigns supreme: put each one through the trial of miles.
-Below we go into detail on how we decided on a score in each of the metrics as well as the best in each class.
+Keep reading for more detail on how we decided on a score in each of the six metrics, as well as the best in each class.

 Read the full review below >

 |Displaying 1 - 5 of 11||<< Previous | View All | Next >>|